 4.7.
 The development management process is a key mechanism for achieving many of the objectives of the Local Plan.
 Most development requires planning permission (other than that allowed under 'permitted development rights') and Lambeth Council is the statutory local planning authority for Lambeth, with the power to determine planning applications and enforce the implementation of policies and decisions.
-(Major applications are also subject to the Mayor's powers of refusal or determination.)
-This provides an opportunity to manage the form that development takes in the borough, in relation to its location, scale, design and appearance, and the use of land.
+(Major Some major and other applications are also subject to the Mayor's powers of refusal or determination.)
+This provides an opportunity to manage the form that development takes in the borough,

-- 4.8.
-Pre-application discussions are an important tool for achieving the best outcome on a site and for ensuring that wider spatial planning objectives are met, including the alignment of development proposals with infrastructure programmes.
+- in relation to its location, scale, design and appearance, and the use of land. - 4.8.
+Pre-application discussions are an important tool for achieving the best outcome on a site and for ensuring that wider spatial planning objectives are met, including the alignment of development proposals with infrastructure programmes and the delivery of green infrastructure.
 They also provide an opportunity to consider proposals in relation to area regeneration schemes and wider aspirations for neighbourhoods.
-Developers in both the private and public sectors are strongly encouraged to engage with the council's planning service early in their thinking, and to seek initial advice from specialists (such as conservation and urban design officers, transport officers, crime prevention design advisors, Thames Water) and from statutory partners (such as Historic England and the Environment Agency).
+Developers in both the private and public sectors are strongly encouraged to engage with the council's planning service early in their thinking, and to seek initial advice from specialists (such as conservation and urban design officers, tree officers, sustainability officers, transport officers, crime prevention design advisors, Thames Water) and from statutory partners (such as Historic England, Natural England and the Environment Agency).
 The council will promote the use of planning performance agreements in appropriate cases.
 Community participation is also a key component in the delivery of good planning outcomes.
 Applicants are, in certain circumstances required by the Localism Act, and in all cases encouraged, to engage with the local community before submitting their applications. - 4.9.
 With reference to policy D2 part (c)(i)(ii), the NPPF sets out examples of specific policies in the Framework to be taken into account when considering whether permission should be granted.